 You either have copper in your water supply, or you have copper pipes and corrosive water.
 Test for copper in your water.
 Test the pH, total dissolved solids content and the oxygen content of your water.

 Copper can be removed by ion exchange, i.e., a water softener.
 The removal rate is about the same as it is for iron.

 If your pH is from 5 to 7, you may raise it by passing the water through a sacrificial media.
 By sacrificing calcium carbonate into the water, the corrosively will be reduced.
 If the pH is below 5, you will need to feed chemicals into the water.

 If the corrosively is caused by excess oxygen, the hot water will be much more corrosive than the cold.
-Treatment is by feeding polyphosphate or silicates to coat and protect the plumbing, or to aeriate the water to release the excess oxygen.
+Treatment is by feeding polyphosphate or silicates to coat and protect the plumbing, or to aerate the water to release the excess oxygen.

 What is Cryptosporidiosis ?

 Cryptosporidiosis is a disease caused by the parasite Cryptosporidium parvum, which as late as 1976 was not known to cause disease in humans.
-Until 1993, when over 400,000 people in Milwaukee, Wisconsin, became ill with diarrhea after drinking contaminated with the parasite, few people had heard of either crytosporidiosis or the single-celled protozoon that causes it.
+Until 1993, when over 400,000 people in Milwaukee, Wisconsin, became ill with diarrhea after drinking water contaminated with the parasite, few people had heard of either cryptosporidiosis or the single-celled protozoon that causes it.